gecBurton/inference_logic/README.rst

 * you can query the database with something that looks like a view which you assert to be true.
 The engine will then respond with a list all variable-values for which your query is satisfied.

-This is similar in so much that:

-* You can build a "database", i.e. a list of...
+Here the "database" is a list of...

   * Facts which are Python dicts, tuples and primitives (think JSON)
   * Rules whose first argument is true if subsequent arguments are all true